mclarke/php-oauth-client/README.md

         throw $e;
     }

-Pay special attention to the `BearerErrorResponseException` where a token is deleted when it turned out not to work.
-On the next call of the script there will be no access token and the user will be redirected to the authorization server if necessary, or not if there was still a valid `refresh_token`.
+Pay special attention to the `BearerErrorResponseException` where both the access token and refresh token are deleted when the access token does not work.
+If that happens, the browser is redirected like in the case when there was no token yet.

 ## Handling the Callback
 The above situation assumed you already had a valid access token.
 If you didn't